Munisekhar05/CRICKET_ANALYSIS_IPL_2025/README.md

-I am Completed power bi Project on IPL 2008 - 2025 GIVE ME FULL REAMDME FOR GITHUB TO POST ADD LIVE DASHBOARD LINK AFTER I CAN EDIT IT ,IMAGE PROMPT LINK
+I am Completed power bi Project on IPL 2008 -
+2025 GIVE ME FULL REAMDME FOR GITHUB TO POST ADD LIVE DASHBOARD LINK AFTER I CAN EDIT IT , IMAGE PROMPT LINK
 Here is a comprehensive GitHub README template for your IPL 2008–2025 Power BI Project.
 This format will highlight your work, help others understand your process, and let you easily insert your live dashboard link and an image link when ready.

 IPL Analysis Dashboard (2008–2025) ⚡
 Interactive Data Visualization Project with Power BI